 What if the Tenant Doesn’t Leave the Property?

 Whatever you do, don’t force your tenant out your property – that’s illegal!
 If the notice period’s up and your tenants refuse to budge, it’s time to start the process of eviction through the courts.
+This is a crucial step in ensuring a lawful end of tenancy.

 Ending a tenancy agreement can be a stressful time.
 Take the strain of inventory management off your plate with No Letting Go’s Inventory services.
 Find out more information here.